The Capacity of Associated Subsequence Retrieval: Problem Statement

-In our model, the sequence $\bold{s}$ and the deterministic function $f(.)$ are unknown but they are same for all $N$ individuals.
-It is assumed that the parameter $L$ is given and also $L/G \in (0, 1/2)$.
-We also assume that the deterministic function $f(.)$ is chosen uniformly and randomly from $\mathcal{F}_{L,m}$, for a given positive integer $m$.
-Note that the parameter $m$ denotes the number of causal factors of the target phenotype.
-In the machine learning literature, the parameter $m$ is also related to the Vapnik-Chervonenkis dimension (VC dimension) of the class of functions $f(.)$ in our model.
-The sequence $\bold{s}$ is selected randomly and uniformly from the set of all strictly increasing sequences of length $L$ with the entries belong to $[G]$, which is denoted by $\mathcal{S}_{L,G}$ \footnote{ We note that because there is no information about $\bold{s}$ and $f(.)$ and they are latent in the model, we assume that the prior distribution of them is uniform.
+In the model, the sequence $\bold{s}$ and the deterministic function $f(.)$ are unknown but they are the same for all $N$ sequences.
+Throughout this paper, we call $\bold{s}$ the associated subsequence, and the main objective is to retrieve $\bold{s}$.
+It is assumed that the parameter $L$ (the length of the associated subsequence) is given.
+In addition, in this paper, we focus on cases that $L \ll G$.
+More precisely, we assume that $L/G$ goes to zero, whenever we consider the asymptotic regimes in the paper.
+This assumption is motivated by what we observed in the GWAS problem.
+We also assume that the deterministic function $f(.)$ is chosen uniformly at random from $\mathcal{F}_{L,m}$, defined in (\ref{fclass}), for a given positive integer $m$.
+The associates subsequence $\bold{s}$ is selected randomly and uniformly from the set of all strictly increasing sequences of length $L$ with the entries belonging to $[G]$, which is denoted by $\mathcal{S}_{L,G}$ \footnote{ We note that because there is no information about $\bold{s}$ and $f(.)$ in the model, we assume that the prior distribution of them is uniform.
 It is also worth mentioning that the uniform sampling of $\bold{s}$ is only needed for the converse proofs.
-The achievability proofs hold for any prior distribution on the set $\mathcal{S}_{L,G}$. }.
-The entries of the sequence $\bold{s}$ represent the sites in the genome that affect the observed labels.
-The dataset of $N$ individuals sequences is assumed to be sampled uniformly and independently from the set $\mathcal{X}^G$.
+The achievability proofs hold for any prior distribution on the set $\mathcal{S}_{L,G}$.
+Also, the uniform sampling of $f(.)$ is only required for the achievability proof and the converse proof holds for any prior on $\mathcal{F}_{L,m}$. }.
+The entries of the sequence $\bold{s}$ represent the sites in each sampled sequence that affect the observed characteristic.